Back to Blog

 Sergey Shvets

-Written by Sergey Shvets
+Written by Sergii Shvets

 Founder & CEO at Gepard

 IT entrepreneur with a deep technical background.
 Founder & CEO at Gepard, the product information management & delivery platform, helping to centralize diverse product data and deliver complying content to sales channels.
 Director Of Technology at Icecat, the global open catalog with more than 27K brands onboard.
-Sergey Shvets is an expert in the field of product data management and optimization, who has set up product content delivery across multiple platforms for a wide range of companies, including HP, MIGROS, and more.
+Sergii Shvets is an expert in the field of product data management and optimization, who has set up product content delivery across multiple platforms for a wide range of companies, including HP, MIGROS, and more.

 View Other Articles